-Art, History, Music and Cowboys in Phoenix and Scottsdale
+Museums in Phoenix and Scottsdale

-Rated Phoenix’s #1 attraction by TripAdvisor, unlike any cultural institution in the world, the Musical Instrument Museum presents more than 6,000 instruments in riveting, interactive audio-visual displays.
+Phoenix’s #1 attraction, unlike any cultural institution in the world, the Musical Instrument Museum showcases more than 6,000 instruments and music memorabilia in riveting, interactive audio-visual displays.
 Visitors see, hear, and feel the vibes of such icons as Johnny Cash, Elvis, Taylor Swift, and traditional music from around the world.
-On view through September 4, “Dragons and Vines: Inlaid Guitar Masterpieces” focuses on the spectacular artistry of inlaid guitars.
-Once when I visited here with a group, by chance, Judy Collins was performing.
-We snuck into the back of the small theater and listened to her ethereal voice––as pure and as crystalline as ever.
+Among special exhibitions now open are The Electric Guitar: Inventing an American Icon.

-Today a National Historic Landmark, Taliesin West was, 1937 to 1959, the home of Frank Lloyd Wright and his student protégées, who hand-built a sleek, revolutionary-in-style complex of homes and studios at the foot of the looming McDowell Mountains.
-A must for first-time visitors, best booked in advance, the uber-popular 90-minute guided tour showcases Wright’s influence on architecture throughout the surrounding region and the world.
+Today a National Historic Landmark, Taliesin West was, 1937-1959, the home of Frank Lloyd Wright and his protégées, who hand-built a sleek, revolutionary-in-style complex of homes and studios at the foot of the looming McDowell Mountains.
+A must for first-time visitors, best booked in advance, the uber-popular 90-minute guided tour is all about Wright’s influence on architecture throughout the surrounding region and the world.

 Southwestern Art Alfresco